 Companies of all sizes need tax preparation.
 It’s often cheaper and easier for them to outsource it.
 You can be a freelance tax consultant, but you may need to undertake some training in order to secure the clients.

 Do you know a foreign language?
 Then set yourself up as a translator.
-It’s free to start, but you’ll need to familiarize with tools like SDL.
 You can set up as a freelancer and market your skills to local and online businesses.

 27. Career consulting